jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.X4b
+* Fixed a few minor bugs with the scripts
+* Fixed a bug with desktop computers
+* Added the option to change colours
+* Added a lot of options to customise the widget
+* Added voice notifications.
+Default option is OFF to avoid annoyance.

 0.X3a
 * Fixed a few interface issues.